Private C F Smith Watching for Germans in a Mine Crater at Zillebeke in March 1915 by H. Ripperger

 Similar artworks selected for you

 The New Prince Fortunatus Private B R Shiel Awarded DCM for Capturing a German Patroller in Belgium April 1915 Lieutenant Lorrain Brodie won a VC for driving the enemy from British trenches at Becelaere in November 1915 Lieutenant Forshaw Throwing Bombs Continuously, Gallipoli, First World War Major (Temporary Lieutenant-Colonel) A.F.
-Douglas-Hamilton Rallies his Men and Leads them Forward, thus Checking the Enemy Big Horn Stalking in the Rocky Mountains Second Lieutenant Rochfort Picks Up a Bomb Which Was About to Explode and Hurls It From the Trench Well Met!
+Douglas-Hamilton Rallies his Men and Leads them Forward, thus Checking the Enemy Big Horn Stalking in the Rocky Mountains Private Button awarded the DCM for rescuing a wounded colleague Second Lieutenant Rochfort Picks Up a Bomb Which Was About to Explode and Hurls It From the Trench Well Met!
 Great Britain Joins Her Allies in the Field How Lance Corporal O The Incorrigibles.
 New Arrival at the Front; "What The Dangers of Smuggling, Guard and Smuggler Fall Together from a Height Near...
-Rabbit-Shooting The Flames That the Enemy Fears Captain Barber surprising a Turkish sentry in a hostile listening tunnel The Rev. W.R.F.
-Addison carries a wounded man to the cover of a trench under heavy rifle and machine-gun fire The War in the Transvaal Among the Armies Testing Each Other Two Men Saving a Battalion and Winning the VC at Battle of Neuve Chapelle in March 1915 Lieutenant Morland Making Prisoners of Eighteen Germans in a Mine at Givenchy Private Lavin Grappling with a Turkish Bomber in a British Sap at Suvla Bay, Gallipoli Italian Troops Levering Boulders Down onto Enemy Soldiers in the Dolomites, 1915, from Private T Bull Won a DCM Hurling Bombs at the Enemy from the Parapet of their Trench at Rouges Banc May 1915 Second-Corporal Smith propping up part of a mine gallery to ensure the rescue of his comrades Ruse by which the Boers captured a Captain Ranken attending to the wounded after his thigh and leg had been shattered Roe Deer Shooting in Austria The Heroes of the New Offensive Private J. Hutchinson shooting two German sentries when leading an attack on a German trench
+Captain Barber surprising a Turkish sentry in a hostile listening tunnel Rabbit-Shooting The Flames That the Enemy Fears The Rev. W.R.F.
+Addison carries a wounded man to the cover of a trench under heavy rifle and machine-gun fire The War in the Transvaal Among the Armies Testing Each Other Two Men Saving a Battalion and Winning the VC at Battle of Neuve Chapelle in March 1915 Lieutenant Morland Making Prisoners of Eighteen Germans in a Mine at Givenchy Private Lavin Grappling with a Turkish Bomber in a British Sap at Suvla Bay, Gallipoli Italian Troops Levering Boulders Down onto Enemy Soldiers in the Dolomites, 1915, from Private T Bull Won a DCM Hurling Bombs at the Enemy from the Parapet of their Trench at Rouges Banc May 1915 Second-Corporal Smith propping up part of a mine gallery to ensure the rescue of his comrades Ruse by which the Boers captured a Captain Ranken attending to the wounded after his thigh and leg had been shattered Roe Deer Shooting in Austria The Heroes of the New Offensive

 Show more similar artworks